Trepan-Debuggers/zshdb/docs/manpage.rst

-Normally the debugger will read debugger commands in `~/.zshdbinit` if that file exists before accepting user interaction.  `.zshdbinit` is analogus to GNU gdb's `.gdbinit`: a user might want to create such a debugger profile to add various user-specific customizations.
+Normally the debugger will read debugger commands in `~/.zshdbinit` if that file exists before accepting user interaction.  `.zshdbinit` is analogous to GNU gdb's `.gdbinit`: a user might want to create such a debugger profile to add various user-specific customizations.

 Using the `-n` option this initialization file will not be read.
 This